 Architects In ChargeVo Trong Nghia, Masaaki Iwamoto, Takashi Niwa, Kosuke Nishijima

-From the architect.
+Text description provided by the architects.
 This exposition booth was exhibited in the "Vietnam Architecture Exhibition 2012", held in Hanoi for 5 days in April, 2012.

 With the dimension of 3 x 8.6 m rectangle and 4.2-meter high and more than 10-ton weight, the booth was constructed in two days by using approximately 500 bamboos as the only material.